 Steven holds a Bachelor of Arts from Pace University in Anthropology and a Masters of Arts from The New School in International Affairs.
 He served as a mentor for the Impact Entrepreneurship Initiative, a Senior Fellow of the Environmental Leadership Program, member of the Association of Environmental Studies and Sciences and Committee Member of the NAACP, Environmental and Climate Justice Committee.

 Guilu (she/her) is the Program Coordinator for the Roger Arliner Young (RAY) Conservation Diversity Fellowship.
 She is passionate about supporting underrepresented and marginalized voices in the environmental field with the ultimate goal of supporting healthy, equitable, and accessible environments for all.
 As the RAY Program Coordinator, she leads the day-to-day functions of the fellowship which aims to support young leaders of color in conservation-related career pathways.
 She cultivates supportive environments for the Fellows with resources to learn and lead.

 Guilu received her BA in East Asian Studies and Environmental Studies from Wesleyan University in Middletown, CT.
-She is also an alum of the Doris Duke Conservation Scholars Program (DDCSP) at the University of Michigan and loves Ann Arbor in the summertime.
+She is also an alum of the Doris Duke Conservation Scholars Program (DDCSP) at the University of Michigan.
 She’s learned to love mentorship through her own incredible mentors, and of the many younger students she’s had the joy of working with through DDCSP and beyond.
-When not working she enjoys living in Philadelphia, listening to NPR, embroidering, and sharing food with friends.
+When not working she enjoys reading Black feminist theory, listening to NPR, embroidering, and sharing food with friends.